Silversmithing 101

 • Torch operation, leak checks, and flame control

-• Ventilation and PPE
+• PPE

 • Pickle handling and neutralization

-• Fire safety, housekeeping, and tool care
+• Fire, gas, and torch safety, housekeeping, and tool care

 • Proper use of acids